Concrete-Encased Electrode (Ufer Ground) Rules in NEC 250.52

 What are the primary Ufer ground rules in the nec code book?

-The primary rules in NEC 250.52(A)(3) state that a Concrete-Encased Electrode must consist of at least 20 ft. of either 1/2-in. rebar or #4 AWG bare copper, be encased in at least 2 in. of concrete, and be located in a footing or foundation that is in direct contact with the earth.
+The primary rules in NEC 250.52(A)(3) state that a Concrete-Encased Electrode must consist of at least 20 ft (6.0 m) of 1/2-in. reinforcing or equivalent, be encased in at least 2 in.
+(50 mm) of concrete, and be located where the concrete is in direct contact with the earth.

 Is a #4 AWG copper conductor always the right size for a CEE grounding electrode conductor?